HCG Questions Answered – Releases,Hunger,Exercise,Expectations

 Thanks so much for all this wonderful info.
 You are so amazing to take the time to share your experience, advice and recommendations for us fellow and newbie HCGers… I have a couple of questions for you since this is the first time I am doing this on my own.

-As far as cravings – Have you tried others tricks instead of increasing your dose to cut the cravings or hunger pangs?
+As far as cravings – Have you tried other tricks instead of increasing your dose to cut the cravings or hunger pangs?

 AVC/MCT drink shot